Michael Carrera

-Michael Alberto Carrera Gamboa (born 7 January 1993) is a Venezuelan professional basketball player for the Diablos Rojos del México of the Liga Nacional de Baloncesto Profesional (LNBP) and the Venezuela national team.
+Michael Alberto Carrera Gamboa (born 7 January 1993) is a Venezuelan professional basketball player for the Spartans Distrito Capital of the Superliga Profesional de Baloncesto (SPB) and the Venezuela national team.

 College career

 Carrera played college basketball for South Carolina.
 During his time there he averaged 14.5 points, 7.7 rebounds and 1.1 assists per game.

 Professional career

 In the 2016-2017 basketball season, Carrera played for the Russian side BC Avtodor Saratov where he averaged 7 points, 4.6 rebounds and 1.1 assists per game.
 He moved to the Australian side Cairns Taipans in 2017 where he averaged 14.3 points, 3.6 rebounds and 1 assists per contest.
 He moved to the NBA G League side Oklahoma City Blue in late 2017 where he averaged 7 points, 4.2 rebounds and 0.6 assists per game.
 He moved to the Argentine side Obras Sanitarias in 2018 where he averaged 6.9 points, 4.9 rebounds and 0.4 assists per game.

 On 19 September 2019, he has signed with Brose Bamberg of the Basketball Bundesliga (BBL).

 On 26 November 2019, he signed with another club BBL club, Hamburg Towers.
 Carrera averaged 13.3 points and 5.0 rebounds per game for the Towers in 2019–20.

 On 17 October 2020, Carrera signed with Supersonicos de Miranda of the Venezuelan SuperLiga Profesional de Baloncesto.
 On 14 July 2021, Carrera signed with Força Lleida of the LEB Oro.

 On 15 March 2023, he signed with Gran Canaria of the Spanish Liga ACB.